polywrap/documentation/src/docs/tutorials/use-wraps/install-client.md

 ## **Installation**

-To use wrappers in your app, all you need is the Polywrap Client!
+To use wraps in your app, all you need is the Polywrap Client!

 ```
 npm install --save @polywrap/client-js